 Wondering about your virginity or what it means to be a virgin?
 You're not alone - journeying into the world of sex is a big decision for anyone.

 Virginity, or being a virgin, is when you haven't had sex.
 You 'lose your virginity' when, and only when, you have sex for the first time.
-This usually refers to penetrative penis in vagina, heterosexual sex.

 The average age of first (heterosexual) intercourse is 16 in the UK.
 It was 21 in the 1950s.